 \section{Reduction of Safety Properties to APR predicates}

 Informally speaking, \emph{safety properties} specify that ``something bad never happens''~\cite[Section~3.3.2]{BK08}.
 As a safety property w.r.t.\ a system and a set $E$ of error states, we consider the property that any (possibly non-terminating) execution of the system never reaches any error state in $E$.
-This kind of safety properties is formulated as a problem for ARSs as follows: \begin{description} \item[Instance] an ARS $\cA=(A,\to_\cA)$ and sets $P,E$ ($\subseteq A$) \item[Question] Is there a (possibly infinite) execution path $s_0 \to_\cA s_1 \to_\cA \cdots$ such that $s_0 \in P$ and $s_i \in E$ for some $i \geq 0$? \end{description} This problem is the same as \emph{non-reachability} from $P$ to $E$ w.r.t.\ $\cA$.
+This kind of safety property is formulated as a problem for ARSs as follows: \begin{description} \item[Instance] An ARS $\cA=(A,\to_\cA)$ and sets $P,E$ ($\subseteq A$) \item[Question] Is there no (possibly infinite) execution path $s_0 \to_\cA s_1 \to_\cA \cdots$ such that $s_0 \in P$ and $s_i \in E$ for some $i \geq 0$? \end{description} Note that not all error states are, in general, irreducible.
+This problem is the same as \emph{non-reachability} from $P$ to $E$ w.r.t.\ $\cA$.
 On the other hand, this problem can be reduced to the APR problem~\cite{KN23jlamp}.
 In this section, we revisit the reduction of the non-reachability problem to partial validity of APR predicates w.r.t.\ LCTRSs, and then reformulate it for ARSs.

-Note that in general, the negation of partial validity of APR predicate $\ReachPred{P}{E}$ is not equivalent to non-reachability from $P$ to $E$: \begin{itemize} \item The negation of partial validity of $\ReachPred{P}{E}$ is that there exists a finite execution path starting from a state in $P$, which does not include any error state in $E$, and \item non-reachability from $P$ to $E$ is that there exists \emph{no} execution path starting from a state in $P$, which does does not include any error state in $E$. \end{itemize}
+Note that in general, the negation of partial validity of the APR predicate $\ReachPred{P}{E}$ is not equivalent to non-reachability from $P$ to $E$: \begin{itemize} \item The negation of partial validity of $\ReachPred{P}{E}$ is that there exists a finite execution path starting from a state in $P$, which does not include any error state in $E$, and \item non-reachability from $P$ to $E$ is that there exists \emph{no} execution path starting from a state in $P$, which does not include any error state in $E$. \end{itemize}